Our Giving Platform

 Our desire is to help people rise—like inflated helium balloons—out of poverty.
 We purpose to do so by meeting not only their material needs, but also giving them access to the other resources necessary to gain or regain their sense of dignity, self-worth, self-respect, and sense of personal responsibility.
 To help them see themselves as having inherent worth and value as God's image-bearers.
 One of the best and most effective ways to accomplish these goals is to help people to tap into their creative potential and to help them build sustainable livelihoods.

 Nevertheless, we recognize that physical care without the Gospel is not a holistic ministry; it is not optimal.
-That's because the spiritual well-being and physical well-being of people are inextricably connected, as are all other aspects of their being.
+Jesus's earthly ministry exemplified that the spiritual well-being and physical well-being of people are inextricably connected, as are all other aspects of their being (Matthew 4:23-24, 9:35, 22:37-39; Luke 7:18-23).